artefactual/atom-docs/user-manual/administer/settings.rst

    :width: 70%
    :alt: An image of the Default page elements menu in AtoM

-Simply check or uncheck boxes to modify the current settings of your site.
+Checked boxes will display the corresponding element and unchecked boxes will hide the element.

-For more information on page elements, see `Themes & Theming <themes-theming>`.
+For more information on page elements, see :ref:`Themes & Theming <themes>`.

 :ref:`Back to top <settings>`